ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 or around the world is not required.

-Although true global uniqueness is impossible to guarantee without a shared knowledge scheme; a shared knowledge scheme is not required by UUID to provide uniqueness guarantees.
+Although true global uniqueness is impossible to guarantee without a shared knowledge scheme, a shared knowledge scheme is not required by UUID to provide uniqueness guarantees.
 Implementations MAY implement a shared knowledge scheme introduced in {{distributed_shared_knowledge}} as they see fit to extend the uniqueness guaranteed this specification.

 ## Unguessability {#unguessability}
-TODO: Here or in security considerations, discuss security considerations with with "running out of random"
+TODO: Here or in security considerations, discuss security considerations with "running out of random"

 Implementations SHOULD utilize a cryptographically secure pseudo-random number generator (CSPRNG) to provide values that are both difficult to predict ("unguessable")